vhelin/wla-dx/doc/functions.rst

 loword(exp)            Returns the low word, bits 0-15 max(exp1, exp2)        Returns the bigger value
 min(exp1, exp2)        Returns the smaller value
-pow(base, power)       The same as ANSI C90 pow() random(min, max)       Returns a pseudo random integer like ``.DBRND`` [min, max] round(exp)             The same as ANSI C99 round()
+org()                  Returns the current address since the start of the slot orga()                 Returns the current 16-bit memory address pow(base, power)       The same as ANSI C90 pow() random(min, max)       Returns a pseudo random integer like ``.DBRND`` [min, max] round(exp)             The same as ANSI C99 round()